 My Honest Pick

-If your work is remote and you want focus, lower costs, and beach access — Da Nang.
+If your work is remote and you want focus, lower costs, and beach access — Da Nang, though if you’re choosing a spot purely for the beach it’s worth seeing how Vietnam versus Bali for a beach holiday stacks up.
 If your work involves frequent client travel through Bangkok, in-person meetings, or you want a polished urban setup with international shopping — Chiang Mai (or Bangkok if you can pay).
 I rotate: rainy season July-September I head to Chiang Mai, the rest of the year Da Nang.
 Flights between the two run $60-80 one-way.

 Bottom line: Vietnam is the cheaper, simpler base.
 Thailand’s better infrastructure costs you about $400-500 more per month.
-Pick by where you’re losing time, not where you’re saving baht.
+Pick by where you’re losing time, not where you’re saving baht — and if you want a second opinion, traveler reviews comparing Vietnam and Thailand tend to land on the same split.